Second Annual AlgomaTrad Fall Heritage Arts Festival, October 3-6

 Workshop and concert programming will continue at the AlgomaTrad Centre on Sunday October 6th, ending with a Family Dance in the afternoon.
 AlgomaTrad Centre will be open to the Public at no charge on Sunday, from 3pm to 5pm, to check out results of the workshops and join in the closing ceremonies.

-Schedule, workshop information, and instructor bios will be available soon.
+Schedule, workshop information, and instructor bios are available by clicking HERE.
 Please call 705 257 6106 for info.

 All-inclusive Pass, including all workshops, events, two lunches and, Farm to Table Dinner, is $150 Adults/ $100 Students and is available HERE.
 Weekend Workshop Pass, which includes up to 4 workshops from Friday to Sunday plus two lunches is $110 Adult /$75 Student (click HERE to purchase on-line – Farm to Table Dinner not included); Friday Concert tickets are $20 Adult/$10 student (click HERE to purchase on-line); Saturday evening Local Farm to Table Dinner tickets are $40 Adult/$25 Student/$12 Children 10 & Under (click HERE to purchase on-line); Individual Heritage Arts Workshop fees are $30 Adult/$20 Student/$10 10 & Under (click HERE to purchase on line), and Individual Music/Dance/Art Workshop fees are $25 Adult/$15 Student/ $10 10 & Under and Saturday and Sunday children/family concerts are $25/family (click HERE to purchase on line) .
 Thursday evening Opening Ceremony and Fiddle Fest, Saturday evening Community Dance (without Dinner), and Sunday afternoon Open House & Family Dance are by donation.
 All-Inclusive Pass, Weekend Workshop Pass, Farm to Table Dinner, and Friday Concert tickets can be purchased online HERE.
 Concert tickets will also be available at the door unless sold out.
 Ticket info updates will be posted on the website and on Facebook “AlgomaTrad”.